Dual-Uncertainty Guided Policy Learning for Multimodal Reasoning: Approach

-During training, it is crucial to balance the aggressive exploration driven by the noisy branch with the stable learning provided by the raw branch.
+\paragraph{Dynamic Branch Prioritization.} During training, it is crucial to balance the aggressive exploration driven by the noisy branch with the stable learning provided by the raw branch.
 A policy trained exclusively on the noisy branch may become overly stochastic and fail to converge, while a policy trained solely on the raw branch may not explore enough to find the optimal path.
-To manage this trade-off, we employ an \textbf{annealed sampling strategy}.
-At each training step, for each sample in the batch, we stochastically choose which advantage estimate to use for the policy update.
-We define $p_\text{noi}$ as the probability of selecting the advantage from the noisy branch, which is expressed as:

-where $s$ is the current training step, $S_\text{total}$ is the total training steps. $p_\text{start}$ is the initial step sampling probability and $p_\text{end}$ is the final step sampling probability.
-This probability is annealed over the course of training according to a linear decay schedule.
+To manage this trade-off, we employ a dynamic branch prioritization strategy.
+At each training step, we stochastically choose which advantage estimate to use for the policy update.
+We define $p_\text{noi}$ as the probability of prioritizing the noisy branch, which is expressed as: $ p_{\text{noi}}(s) = \max\!\big(0,1-\tfrac{s}{s_{\text{total}}}\big), $ where $s$ is the current training step, $s_\text{total}$ is the total training steps.
+This probability is decayed over the course of training.
 Initially, $p_\text{noi}$ is high to promote broad exploration of the state space.
 As training progresses, $p_\text{noi}$ is gradually decreased, causing the optimizer to favor the more stable advantage estimates from the raw branch.
-This allows the policy to first explore and then fine-tune its reasoning based on the original, unperturbed data.